GjjvdBurg/ESEBeamer/README.md

   - titleyellow: apply a yellow bar around the frame title
   - logogreen: use the EUR green logo instead of the black one.
+  - titletoc: show the table of contents on the titlepage

 Which can be used as usual as (for example):